thosgood/qubit.guide/README.md

     + banner image below homepage title?
 1. `\mapsto` -> `\longmapsto` in display mode (and similar for `\to`/`\rightarrow`)
 1. **some way of hiding/showing all videos on a page**
-1. explain gitbook buttons (in an html-only div)
 1. **only one footnote per paragraph**
     + improve sidenote y-positioning using jquery
         - find the previous `.footnote-ref` in the DOM and align with that